RuneRoven/go-ads/PROTOCOL.md

 Routes persist across PLC reboots in most configurations but may be lost in some environments (e.g., TwinCAT CE devices, certain VM configurations).

-See [IMPLEMENTATION.md](IMPLEMENTATION.md) for how go-ads handles route registration and reconnection.
+For an implementation that handles route registration and reconnection end-to-end, see this repository's [IMPLEMENTATION.md](IMPLEMENTATION.md).

 ---